top of page

 Quick Storytelling Lesson: The Journey

 All good stories are always about the journey and never about the destination.
 The end goal of what you do or say is important of course.
 But it's not what people will remember.
 The road towards that ending is what it's all about because it involves all the trials, tribulations, frictions and conflict people will relate too.
 So, let's have a closer look at how this works in practice.
-Epic story The Lord of The Rings is about a group of people who all go through several transf
+Quick Storytelling Lesson on The Journey Epic story The Lord of The Rings is about a group of

 Kralingen